oelin/fol/readme.md

 ## Usage

-### Creating First-Order Systems
+### Creating First-Order Models

-In this example we create a first-order logic for modulo-10 arithmetic.
+In this example we create a first-order model for modulo-10 arithmetic.

 ```js
 // The domain of discourse.